 1. If you are already logged into a business Google account, open a private or incognito browser window.

 2. Go to https://accounts.google.com

-Optional but recommended: enter a strong password or passphrase that you have never used before.
-A randomly generated, four word passphrase takes on the order millions of centuries to brute force crack.
+Tip: enter a strong password or passphrase that you have never used before.
+A randomly generated, four-word passphrase takes on the order millions of centuries to brute force crack.

-Optional but recommended: Set up two step verification.
+Recommended: Set up 2-Step Verification.
 This can be done in the Security section of My Account.

 Once your Google account is set up, you’ll find other options that are not listed at the beginning of this article.
 For example, you can upload certain photos to https://photos.google.com.

 You can get 100 GB of Google Drive storage for $1.99 per month.
 Then, you can back up any or all files from your computer’s local drive to the cloud using a free app called Back Up and Sync.